Tsunamins/miami_venues/README.md

 # MiamiVenues
+This is a Ruby based CLI gem demonstating the use of Nokogiri by scraping the websites Perez Art Museum and the Frost Science Museum's Laser Fridays.
+Utilizes object oriented programming concepts and class based file structure.

 Find something to do in Miami today by quickly checking local venues for events.
 Find locations, times and descriptions.